m2048ws/m2048ws.github.io/README.md

 Read what is actually written and hear what is actually said.
 Give the benefit of the doubt.
 Read and think about the importance of speaking up, however imperfect your voice might be.
+Be honest and stay open.
 Read, read, read.
 Go the whole mile.

 Then, and only then, ask yourself the questions at hand: Has Roger Waters flirted